 In general, regular eating habits, and a diet comprising a wide variety of unprocessed foods, will strengthen Spleen qi.
 This is hardly controversial; what may be more difficult to grasp are the foods and drinks that are seen as weakening Spleen qi.

 Concentrated sugars are not just ‘empty calories’ that displace more nutritious foods: Too much sugar actively weakens digestive capacity, according to TCM.
 So far so good, right?
 Okay, how about this: Salads can damage digestion.
 Yes, I just said that.
-According to TCM, raw and cold foods are not only more difficult to digest, they are capable of weakening digestion.
+According to TCM, raw and cold foods are not only more difficult to digest, but they are also capable of weakening digestion.
 So an occasional salad may be okay for some people, but others should eat only cooked food.
 And eating a raw carrot cold from the fridge is not such a good idea for anyone.

 This idea that raw foods are cold-natured, and that cold food can damage digestion, is not as easy to get on board with.
 But it’s an important idea within TCM, and it’s one of the reasons TCM can offer viable alternatives to biomedical diagnosis and treatment — because we start with an alternative way of looking at things.
 Which brings us to dairy…

 Dairy products are considered cold-natured, but they are also Damp.
-Damp by its nature is heavy, and cold sinks; therefore dairy foods place a particular burden on Spleen qi, weakening both digestive capacity AND the ability to hold Blood in the vessels.
+Damp by its nature is heavy, and cold sinks; therefore dairy foods place a particular burden on Spleen qi, weakening both digestive capacity AND the ability to hold blood in the vessels.
 So for people affected by weak digestion, poor blood circulation, any type of ptosis or prolapse, some types of bleeding, or easy bruising, or varicose or spider veins, dairy in any form is particularly bad.
-Cold dairy is even worse, and sweetened frozen yogurt or ice cream are truly your Spleen’s worst nightmare — and your Blood vessels’ worst enemy.
+Cold dairy is even worse, and sweetened frozen yogurt or ice cream is truly your Spleen’s worst nightmare — and your Blood vessels’ worst enemy.

 Changing the way you eat can be difficult, and even time-consuming; try starting with one small and relatively simple thing, such as skipping ice cubes in drinks, or substituting soups for salads and smoothies, or cutting out ice cream.
 One important aspect of digestive health is regular eating habits, especially not skipping breakfast.
 Establishing good eating habits may not be easy, but the hope of a specific benefit, rather than a vague idea that it’s good for you, can help you stay focused.